sensum/docs/source/includes/android/_android.md

 ```
 Follow Google's <a href = "https://developers.google.com/identity/sign-in/android/start-integrating">instructions</a> to add Google Sign-In to your application.

 Once successfully implemented you must send the Google Id token for the Google Sign-In application to us to authenticate access.
-You can contact // TODO INSERT CONTACT DETAILS FOR ADDING GOOGLE ID TO AWS IAM
+You can contact us at hello@sensum.co.

 `void submit()`